 Roaming locations, including Northridge, Culver City, Downtown, North Hollywood, and Manhattan Beach; check Instagram for schedule

 Nic’s on Beverly

 13 Best Cocktails: Nic’s on Beverly

 When it comes to bold, gotta-pull-out-my-phone drinks, Nic’s on Beverly takes top marks for its palette-altering floral adornments, frothy aquafaba toppings, and mind-blowing image-printed topped beverages.
-From cold-brew martinis and micheladas with jalapeño tamari to matcha coconut lime vodka drinks and Sicilian sours with housemade lemon-pistachio, sipping on one of this swanky restaurant’s unexpected concoctions from its gorgeous, tree-canopied back patio is a new quintessential LA experience.
+From lime maple syrup-infused cosmos to gin and tonic with housemade hibiscus syrup and orange creamsicle-inspire cocktails, sipping on one of this swanky restaurant’s unexpected concoctions from its gorgeous, tree-canopied back patio is a new quintessential LA experience.

 8265 Beverly Boulevard, Los Angeles, CA 90048

 14 Best Croissant: Chaumont Vegan